The Top 10 Benefits of Process Mapping

 5. Show compliance

-Process maps can be used to show compliance to regulatory standards such as ISO, FCA and SOX to name a few and will also serve as a valuable resource for internal/external audits.
+Process maps can be used to show compliance to regulatory standards such as ISO, FCA and SOX to name a few and also serve as a valuable resource for internal/external audits.

 You can even get really specific and use information/data stored against each process map to show where the organisation is compliant to specific clauses or to evidence proper controls in place.
 This can then be exported as required.